Being prepared is key.

 running accessories for women – tops for layer 1

 It is a vest, and it has an integrated bra in it too.
 On a side note, I also love to travel with this one!
 It makes any airport security check a breeze.
 Give it a try, it works!

 I do not love having a sports bra and a sports t-shirt, they simply do not work for me.
 When I get dressed for the run it is quick and easy as the vest has two functions – one, a bra, and two, a vest.
 It’s also super easy to pack as well.

-Many people use bras and a t-shirt and that works for them.
+Many people wear bras and a T-shirt and that works for them.
 I tend to sweat very easily and I find that I can’t tolerate the sweat factor better with a vest than I can with a t-shirt.